39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (a) State laws

-21. What was the root cause of the conflict between the Shah of Iran and the Mughal emperors?
+21. What was the root cause of conflict between the Shah of Iran and the Mughal rulers?

 (a) Kabul